 Hair transplant surgery involves moving small plugs of skin, each with a few hairs, to bald parts of your scalp.
 This works well for people with inherited baldness since they typically lose hair on the top of the head.
 Because that type of hair loss is progressive, you would need multiple surgeries over time.

-These surgical remedies for baldness tend to be expensive and carry risks, including:
+These surgical remedies for baldness tend to be expensive, and they carry risks.
+These include: